turboMaCk/glue/README.md

         ...
 ```

-As you can see this is quite handy even though it requires some boiler-plate code.
+As you can see this is quite neat even though it requires some boiler-plate code.
-Let's have a look how view and `Html.map` can be used together:
+Let's have a look how view and [`Html.map`](http://package.elm-lang.org/packages/debois/elm-parts/latest) in action:

 ```elm
 view : Model -> Html Msg